LogoLogo

 Observability through load balancers, service meshes and between clusters

 StackState can observe connections between services and pods in different Clusters, or when the connections go through a Service Mesh or Load Balancer.
 Observing these connections is done through request tracing.
-Traced requests will result in connections in the topology perspective, to give insight in the dependencies across an application and help with finding the root cause of an incident.
+Traced requests will result in connections in the , to give insight in the dependencies across an application and help with finding the root cause of an incident.

 How does it work